-Applications must demonstrate compliance with Article XXXIV (Article 34) by providing either documentation of Article 34 authority from the local jurisdiction, or a letter from the jurisdiction's City Attorney indicating why Article 34 does not apply.
+Applications must demonstrate compliance with Article XXXIV (Article 34) by providing either documentation of Article 34 authority from the local jurisdiction, or a letter from the jurisdiction's City Attorney indicating why the project is exempt from Article 34 requirements.
 A letter from a private law firm will only be accepted if the local jurisdiction contracts with that firm for the provision of City Attorney services.
 In this case, the letter must plainly state the law firm's contractual relationship with the local jurisdiction.